Frequently Asked Questions

 Who is eligible to apply for a job as caller?

-All current students of the College are eligible to apply.
+All current students of the College are eligible to apply, provided that you have proof of your right to work in the UK.
+You can find details of the documents you are required to supply here.
 You must have a very good level of spoken English and be reliable and enthusiastic.

 How many callers are you recruiting?

 We need a reliable team of around 55 callers to ensure the campaign is a success.
 15 callers are required for each shift.

 How much do I get paid and how often?